aklaswad/aclii/README.md

 # Limitations / Missing features / ToDos

 - **Documentation**
-  - How to use aclii cli
+  - :white_check_mark: How to use aclii cli
-  - how to write yaml file
+  - :white_check_mark: how to write yaml file
-- Runtime Dependency to `jq`, it should be removed if possible
+- :white_check_mark: Runtime Dependency to `jq`, it should be removed if possible
 - Completion file auto installer
-- Only bash is suppported / Need to support other environment
+- :white_check_mark: Only bash is suppported / Need to support other environment
 - Bootstrap / Scatfold to create new aclii project
 - Help format
-- Auto completion format
+- :white_check_mark: Auto completion format
 - short option support

 ## Future Features